-SFRBM is pleased to announce the 2014 Research Mini-Fellowship Award which will
+SFRBM is pleased to announce the 2014 Research Mini-Fellowship Grant which will

 provide additional research training opportunities for young investigators in the fields of